 Ask about the provider's training and experience.
-Does he or she have a specialty
+Do they have a specialty or area

-Ask about the provider's opinion on immunization, and use of medicines, particularly
+Ask about the provider's opinion on immunization and use of medicines.
+This includes

 antibiotics and over-the-counter medicines.
-Does he or she prescribe medicines over
+Will they prescribe medicines over the

 Will your child see the same provider for all visits?